rambethina/java/pages/mydoc/mydoc_week_two.md

 * In Class Exercise
 * Comments
 * Kahoot (Week 2 course content, Basics, Comments)
+* Variables
+* Common data types (if we have time, we will look at more data types in next class)
 * Assignment

 ## Hello World Exercise.